enriicola/high-performance-clowns/mandelbrot/report/report.md

 # Execution Times and Performance Analysis

-For our experiments, we selected different values for `RESOLUTION`, as `WIDTH` and `HEIGHT` directly depends on it, and so does the computation.
+For our experiments, we selected different values for `RESOLUTION`, as the whole computation depends on it.
 We decided to exclude the part of the code that writes the result into a file, as it is not relevant in the analysis of the algorithm performances; Thus, the following statistics are referring to the algorithm part alone.
 The sequential/parallel code has been executed on the machines in SW2 and the CUDA version has been executed on Google Colab, both with the hardware capabilities explained at the beginning of this report.

-We could not plot the result of the program for `RESOLUTION` $>\ \approx 8000$, because the resulting file in that case would weight around $1.4\texttt{GB}$ and the machines we were equipped with had not enought RAM to load it and print it.

 <div style="display: flex; justify-content: center; align-items: center; width: 100%;">
   <figure style="display: flex; flex-direction: column; justify-content: center; align-items: center;">